timb-103/nuxt-modal/README.md

 </template>
 ```

-Then, to open your modal call `modal.open('modal-name')` from anywhere:
+Then, to open your modal:

 ```vue
 <button @click="modal.open('modal-name')">Open Modal</button>
 ```

+or, in the script section

 ```js
 function openModal() {